yinashan/python_assignment1/README.md

 # python_assignment1

-# This program will help determine the height of a cuboid when volume, length and depth variables have been assigned.
+# This program will help determine length A of cuboid when the volume and lengths B and C have been assigned.

-# Step 1: Input volume variable, followed by length and depth variables of a face of the cuboid.
+# Step 1: Input the volume variable, followed by lengths B and C, allowing both intergers and floating numbers.
-# Step 2: Check if the three variables are valid as a set.
-# Step 3: Output the height variable as a floating number.
+# Step 2: Output length A as a floating number.
-# Step 4: Ask to start over with a new set of variables.
+# Step 3: Ask to start over with a new set of variables.